Dog phobia therapy where the end goal isn’t to love dogs…

 That’s why dog phobia therapy with me does *NOT* look like:

-Convincing you that your fear is unreasonable, or that dogs are great and you should love them
+Convincing you that your fear of dogs is unreasonable, or that dogs are great and you should love them

 Pushing you in uncomfortable situations, or asking you to do more than what you can handle